swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) publicly and globally identifies the recipient's account. [#account-id]_

-min_interest_rate : float
+final_interest_rate_ts : date-time
-   Determines the minimal approved interest rate.
-This instructs the server that if the interest rate on the account becomes lower than this value, the transfer MUST NOT be successful.
-This can be useful when the transferred amount may need to be decreased if the interest rate on the account has decreased.
-The value MUST be *finite* and equal or bigger than ``-100``.
-Normally, this would be ``-100``.
+   When the transferred amount would need to be changed if the interest rate on the account had been changed unexpectedly by the server, this field specifies the onset moment of the account's current interest rate, from the client's perspective.
+For plain transfers, this field SHOULD represent a moment in the very distant future ("9999-12-31T23:59:59+00:00" for example).

+   If the interest rate on the account has been changed after the moment specified by this field, the server MUST NOT allow the transfer.

 max_commit_delay : int32
    The period (in seconds) during which the prepared transfer can be